HyDROSLab/NPET-Study/README.md

 ### Pre-processing

-- MoveQPEFiels.m - Used to generate displacement vectors (magnitudes and directions) to displace QPE fields systematically (i.e., steady-state assumption).
+- MoveQPEFields.m - Used to generate displacement vectors (magnitudes and directions) to displace QPE fields systematically (i.e., steady-state assumption).
 The sensitivity analysis experiments used this script to generate the 360 scenarios (120 angles and 3 displacement distances).

 - moveQPEorigin.py - Used to modify the georeference information of each individual GeoTIFF with QPEs (files in MRMS_20MinQPE.tar.gz) using the displacement vectors generated with "MoveQPEFiels.m".
 This script creates a folder for each angle within the corresponding folder associated with a displacement length in the master folder "QPEperturbations".
 In the study, this code is used with the isolated storm (hydrometeorological domain in the manuscript).

-- MoveQPEFiels_C2020.m - Similar to "MoveQPEFiels.m" but specifically for implementing the C2020 method used in the study.
+- MoveQPEFields_C2020.m - Similar to "MoveQPEFiels.m" but specifically for implementing the C2020 method used in the study.

 - moveQPEorigin_c2020_method.py - Similar to "moveQPEorigin.py" but specifically for implementing the C2020 method used in the study.
 This requires having available the perturbed QPE scenario for a 100-km displacement length and 321 degrees azimuth displacemente angle.